bcgov/nr-arch/docs/readme.md

   --serve          Serve content at http://localhost:8000/ --help           Show this message and exit.
 ```
+Note: Run adr-viewer in the following directory \nr-arch\adrs>adr-viewer (QA Index.html generated and move to \docs)

 ## Source, contribution

 The source code is available on [bitbucket](https://bitbucket.org/tinkerer_/adr-tools-python/).
 If you're interested in collaborating let me know, and/or send a merge request.